axonivy/compare-uuid-vs-long/README.md

 Notice that to MsSql "sendStringParametersAsUnicode=False" connection parameter was added.
 This is because the MsSql Server converts our parameter in prepared statement to a unicode string which takes not only a lot of time but also a lot CPU resources.

+# How to run

+To start the databases go to the build directory and run `docker compose up`.
+The application was coded with Java 17.
+To build it run `mvn clean install` in the root of this project.
+You can start the application by executing `java -jar target/uuid.vd.long-0.0.1-SNAPSHOT.jar` in the root directory.